tonghejiao/canvas-mindmap-keyboard/README.md

 - The name of the modified key: Ctrl Shift Alt Mod (mod is cmd in macos, and ctrl in other systems)
 - Special key name: ArrowUp ArrowDown ArrowLeft ArrowRight
+- Using Alt as a modifier key often fails in macos.
+The reason may be that alt+ characters in the input method will be converted into special characters, so it is not recommended to use shortcuts with alt in macos.